 - Choose leaves that are still fresh and supple.
 Avoid dry fallen leaves.

-Preserving Fall Leaves with Silica Gel
+Preserving Fall Leaves With Silica Gel

 - Select leaves that are still somewhat moist and supple.
-Silica gel will allow you to dry slightly thicker leaves, too.

 - Place the leaves flat on top of the silica gel, leaving space between the leaves and the sides of the dish.